A Brief History

 I have always been a maker of things, whether it be scrap wood building blocks, cardboard creations, or miniature dirt and twig homes.
 Before the age of fourteen I began to experiment with hot and cold metal work, using found materials to produce small items.
-By day I hammered and painted steel nails and copper wire to create jewellery and by night he reshaped broken kitchen blades into miniature knives.
+By day I hammered and painted steel nails and copper wire to create jewellery and by night I reshaped broken kitchen blades into miniature knives.

 I was fortunate to have the opportunity to undertake a six month part-time apprenticeship at Theresa’s Jewellery, a local artisan and repair shop learning to solder and work with silver.
 It was also during this time that I developed an appreciation for Japanese craftsmanship and design sparked by an history and arts course at school and a subsequent visit by a collector of antique Japanese swords.